The Best Non-Toxic Bassinets

 Will I Need a Bassinet?

 Non-toxic bassinets are considered the safest sleep option for babies, especially in comparison to sleep loungers and pillows that are not products designed as a safe sleeping place for babies.
-In fact, the popular infant pillow, Boppy, recently experienced a mass recall because of the potential risk and consequential infant deaths when used as a sleep solution.
+In fact, the popular infant pillow, Boppy, experienced a mass recall because of the potential risk and consequential infant deaths when used as a sleep solution.

 How long do babies sleep in a bassinet?